getlackey/mongoose-acl/README.md

 If this options is not defined, by default the **admin** grant will be added.

 #### defaults
 The list of grants that are added to a document on creation, if none is submitted.

+An empty array **[ ]** will not add the public grant - only the required grants will be added.

 #### docGrantsField
 The property in this schema where we will store the grants array.
 By default it's **grants**.